 A student enrolled in a preparatory course of study is only eligible for funding from the Direct Loan Program and for no more than 12 consecutive months.
 If the student continues enrollment in a preparatory course of study that exceeds 12 consecutive months, the student ceases to be eligible for Direct Loans after the 12-month period.

 If you are a student enrolled in at least 6 credits per semester in pre-requisite or preparatory coursework at Villanova and interested in borrowing a Federal Direct Loan, please contact the Office of Financial Assistance directly for information on how to apply.
+Students will also need to provide a letter from the program they have applied to stating the pre-requisite courses required to be completed to be considered for admission.
+The The Office of Financial Assistance will then verify the enrolled courses each semester.

 To check on the status of your application or to confirm that items were received, please visit the myNOVA site where you can access your financial assistance records online.